Celtico/QuAdminCompleteApp/README.md

 Tested the installation with the composer, ie had to make some adjustments to routes and something more, and now everything works properly!

-thanks
+This version has bugs that are small am waiting to solve.
+Thank!

 QuAdminCompleteApp
 ==================================